About the Department

 Tennessee Tech's Department of Electrical and Computer Engineering offers two solid undergraduate programs that emphasize the fundamentals of electrical engineering and enable graduates to enter the workforce with confidence.
 Undergraduate curricula are offered that lead to Bachelor of Science degrees in electrical engineering (B.S.E.E.) or computer engineering (B.S.CmpE.).
 Both undergraduate degree programs are accredited by the Engineering Accreditation Commission of ABET, Inc. Advanced studies leading to the Master of Science (M.S.) in Electrical and Computer Engineering and the Doctor of Philosophy (Ph.D.) in Engineering are available.

-With about 380 undergraduate and 60 graduate students, the department is one of the largest in the College of Engineering.
+With about 430 undergraduate and 50 graduate students, the department is one of the largest in the College of Engineering.
 Enrollment and graduation data are available here.
 All 15 faculty members hold doctorates and one has a joint appointment in one of three Centers of Excellence.
 These centers have brought the university international recognition and provide unique opportunities for electrical and computer engineering undergraduates to participate in center-related projects.